FindMySchool LogoFindMySchool

 Newlands is a secondary school with a sixth form, so the most meaningful public data points are GCSE outcomes, A-level outcomes, and the progress measures that sit behind them.

-Ranked 717th in England and 2nd in Maidenhead for GCSE outcomes (FindMySchool ranking based on official data).
-This position sits comfortably within the top 25% of schools in England.
+Ranked 1,102nd out of 3,895 in England for GCSE academic outcomes, with an overall secondary rank of 761st and a 1st-place local rank in Maidenhead (FindMySchool ranking based on official data).
+The overall position sits comfortably within the top 25% of schools in England.

 A simple way to interpret this mix is that Newlands combines strong progress with a curriculum that supports ambitious outcomes across a broad subject set.
 For parents, Progress 8 is often the most revealing signal because it reflects how effectively the school supports students with different starting points.

-Ranked 1111th in England and 4th in Maidenhead for A-level outcomes (FindMySchool ranking based on official data).
+Ranked 1,374th out of 2,549 in England for A-level academic outcomes and 1st in Maidenhead for sixth-form overall outcomes (FindMySchool ranking based on official data).
 This reflects solid performance, in line with the middle 35% of schools in England (25th to 60th percentile).

-At A-level, 48.95% of grades are A* to B, with 7.95% at A* and 15.48% at A. Taken together, the A-level picture is broadly in line with England averages, and consistent with a sixth form that supports a wide range of learners, including both high attainers and those building towards strong progression routes.
+At A-level, 50% of grades are A* to B, with 20% at A and no A* entries recorded in the current dataset.
+Taken together, the A-level picture is broadly in line with England averages, and consistent with a sixth form that supports a wide range of learners, including both high attainers and those building towards strong progression routes.

 A useful indicator of academic stretch is the language model in Key Stage 3.
 The latest inspection confirms that all pupils study three modern foreign languages in Year 7, and that many continue languages into Key Stage 4.
 For many families, that is a meaningful sign of curriculum breadth and academic expectations early in secondary.